Without recourse. All

 is an holy convocation: ye shall do no servile work therein.

-the children of Israel, and say unto them, When ye be come into the land which
+children of Israel, and say unto them, When ye be come into the land which I

-I give unto you, and shall reap the harvest thereof, then ye shall bring a
+give unto you, and shall reap the harvest thereof, then ye shall bring a sheaf

 beginning of] the Sabbath the priest shall wave it.

-offering thereof shall be two tenth deals of fine flour mingled
+thereof shall be two tenth deals of fine flour mingled with oil, an

-with oil, an offering made by fire unto the LORD for a sweet
+offering made by fire unto the LORD for a sweet savour: and the

-eat neither bread, nor parched corn, nor green ears, until the selfsame day
+neither bread, nor parched corn, nor green ears, until the selfsame day that ye

 the day that ye brought the sheaf of the wave offering; seven